Sn1F3rt/Sn1F3rt/README.md

 # Bonjour! 👋

-I'm a 21-year-old student, freelancer, and full-stack developer.
+I'm a 21-year-old full-stack developer and open-source enthusiast.
 I am pursuing a Bachelor of Technology (B.Tech) in Computer Science & Engineering from Amity University, Haryana.

 I ❤️ **#OpenSource** and am willing to collaborate on any project of interest.